White Paper: Venture Capital Secondary Funds – The Third Exit Option

 Today, the venture capital market faces a tremendous imbalance between the number of funded companies and those companies who have achieved an exit through the IPO or M&A markets.
 Figure 1 illustrates that 89% of U.S. companies financed by venture capital firms during the period 2001-2007 remain illiquid, and it seems unlikely that the ratio will shift significantly.
 This imbalance creates strain for all types of investors—from General Partners to Limited Partners and even founding management teams.
 In order to reduce the unmet demand for liquidity, secondary funds have emerged to support the aftermarket and keep the venture capital industry viable and healthy.
 Secondary funds serve an important purpose by helping to enhance market stability during times of economic uncertainty.
 These funds have the ability to structure unique solutions to meet investors’ needs; these solutions include but are not limited to the purchase of LP interests, direct portfolio companies, or “strips” of portfolio companies.
 Due to their experience and specialization, secondary funds know how to assess quickly potential investments and offer tailored investments solutions.
 Moreover, these funds offer an attractive exit option which is not only compelling in down economic cycles but also during periods of economic expansion.

-Industry Ventures, Principal and Founder
+Industry Ventures, CEO and Founder

 Expertise: Secondary direct transactions, venture fund buyouts, limited partnership interests, fund of funds buyouts, venture capital investments, recapitalizations, founders stock purchases, and special situations.